gercaba/myportfolio/README.md

 Portofolio based on React using context to manage the lenguage and the dark mode.

-The goal is to desing a simple portfolio but strongy usefull.
+The objective is to design an attractive but highly functional portfolio.